oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/field-acl.md

 WIth `Field Level ACL` parameter, system manager will be able to turn on Field ACL for given entity.

-With `Show Restricted` parameter, if Field ACL enabled and user have no access to field, on create and edit pages this field will be shown as disabled field.
+When both Show Restricted and Field ACL options are enabled and an user does not have an access to a field this field will be read-only on create and edit pages.
 Check Field ACL in php code
 ---------------------------

 You can check access to some field with `oro_security.security_facade` service.
-To do this, you should create `FieldVote` instance and set is as the second parameter of isGranted method:
+To do this, you should create an instance of FieldVote class and pass it as the second parameter of isGranted method:

 ```